Cagot: Other origins

-Victor de Rochas wrote that the Cagots were likely descendants of Spanish Roma from the Basque country.

 In Bordeaux, where they were numerous, they were called ladres.
 This name has the same form as the Old French word ladre, meaning leper (ultimately derived from Latin Lazarus).
 It also has the same form as the Gascon word for thief (ultimately derived from Latin latrō, and cognate to the Catalan lladres and the Spanish ladrón meaning robber or looter), which is similar in meaning to the older, probably Celtic-origin Latin term bagaudae (or bagad), a possible origin of agote.

 The alleged physical appearance and ethnicity of the Cagots varied wildly between legends and stories; some local legends (especially those that held to the leper theory) indicated that Cagots had blonde hair and blue eyes, while those favouring the Arab descent story said that Cagots were considerably darker.
-In Pío Baroja's work Las horas solitarias, he comments that Cagot residents of Bozate had both individuals with "Germanic" features as well as individuals with "Romani" features, this is also supported by others who investigated the Cagots in the Basque Country, such as Philippe Veyrin who stated the "ethnic type" and names of Cagots were the same as the Basque within Navarre.
+In Pío Baroja's work Las horas solitarias, he comments that Cagot residents of Bozate had both individuals with "Germanic" features as well as individuals with "Romani" features, this is also supported by others who investigated the Cagots in Bearn and the Basque Country, such as Philippe Veyrin who stated the "ethnic type" and names of Cagots were the same as the Basque within Navarre.
 Though people who set out to research the Cagots found them to be a diverse class of people in physical appearance, as diverse as the non-Cagot communities around them.
 One common trend was to claim that Cagots had no ears or no earlobes, or that one ear was longer than the other, with other supposed identifiers including webbed hands and/or feet, or the presence of goitres.